STEAM @ the Library and Library of Things

 6. The library cardholder is responsible for the contents of the kit.
 Each kit contains a detailed list of all items in the kit.
 Any damage or loss may result in assessed fees.

 STEAM kits are bins full of activities, books, and other items all focused on learning about and experiencing a STEAM related topic.
 We have kits for ages 0-99 on topics such as coding, human body, photography, engineering, and dinosaurs, among others.
-STEAM kits are now available for checkout; they must be returned to staff in a Pasadena Public Library, or to staff at curbside service points.
+STEAM kits are now available for checkout; they must be returned to staff in a Pasadena Public Library.

 Our STEAM kits are popular!
 From time to time, parts need replacing.
 Please note that some kits may be awaiting replacement parts, and if they can still be used and enjoyed while parts are on order, they are still available to borrow—so when the kit you requested becomes available for you to check out, please check the enclosed print guide for the most up-to-date list of contents.